Christopher Timothy: Career

-Timothy's first professional stage engagement was in the play Chips with Everything in London and New York, in the role of a RAF military policeman for more than six months.
+Timothy's first professional stage engagement was in the play Chips with Everything in London and New York, in the role of an RAF military policeman for more than six months.
 In the 1960s, Timothy was part of Laurence Olivier's National Theatre company and appeared in such productions as The Master Builder, Juno and the Paycock and Olivier's Othello.
 Timothy's television career started with the 1969 series Take Three Girls, and he went on to appear in UFO (1970 episode "The Psychobombs"), Doctor at Large in 1971, Some Mothers Do 'Ave 'Em in 1973 and Murder Most English: A Flaxborough Chronicle in 1977 before winning the role of Herriot.

 He played the role of James Herriot in All Creatures Great and Small for the full 90 episodes, from 1978 until 1990.
 Timothy later recalled meeting the author, Alf Wight, who had "a soft, lilting Scottish accent – though I was told to keep my speech neutral to retain the universality of the part.
 Which I thought was complete bollocks".

 His film career included roles in Here We Go Round the Mulberry Bush (1967), Alfred The Great (1969), The Virgin Soldiers (1969), Spring and Port Wine (1970), The Mind of Mr. Soames (1970), Up the Chastity Belt (1971), and the sex comedy Eskimo Nell (1975).

 In 1980, he played Jesus Christ in the York Mystery Plays.

 In 2000, he was cast as Mac McGuire in the BBC soap opera Doctors staying in the series for six years, and directing some of the episodes.

 In 2004, he made an appearance in Casualty as the murderer of long-standing character Finlay Newton.
 He also appeared as a special guest on ITV1 drama The Bill, which was aired on New Years Day 2009.
 More recently he has appeared in Lewis (ITV1) in the episode "Wild Justice", The Grapes of Wrath, All the Fun of the Fair, Haunting Julia and Casualty (2014).

 He is the son of BBC announcer Andrew Timothy, and has done regular voice work himself including taking his father's place as the announcer for the Goon Again Show in 2001 marking the 50th anniversary of The Goon Show (Andrew had been the announcer for the show back in the early 1950s).
 He played the announcer role on The Kinks' 1974 double album, Preservation Act 2.